ArthurMawnis/sicred-teste-backend/README.md

 1. Any agenda CAN HAVE more than one voting session.
 Eg.: On a 200 member assembly, 100 can vote before the lunch and 100 will vote after their lunch
 2. CPF validation uses the following rules: If this conversion to number is ODD, then, the CPF is UNABLE_TO_VOTE; if its even, the CPF is ABLE_TO_VOTE.
-3. On API versioning (bonus task no. 4): The base URL path does specify the API's version: api/v1, eg. This approach requires that breaking changes come into a whole new API.
-Since most of API resources are heavily dependent on others, this approach isnt prejudicial on most cases.
-4. Accordingly to the requirements, auth as abstract and all endpoint access are allowed.
-5. Due to the simplicity requirement: HATEOAS wasn't implemented.
-Also, we should use messaging brokers on the vote creation endpoint, so we don't lost the vote data, but this implementation was ommited.

 ## Technical decisions